 The imposition of ashes on the foreheads of Christians to mark the beginning of Lent can be traced at least to the 10th century.

 In earlier centuries, ashes were used to mark those who had been separated from the church because of serious sins and were seeking to be re-admitted to the fellowship of the church.
 In effect, they were redoing the process of final preparation for church membership along with those doing it for the first time.
 They were sprinkled with ashes and given rough garments to wear as a sign of sorrow for their sins and their commitment to seek renewal in Christian life through this season.

 Since the tenth century, the observance of Ash Wednesday has become a general rite for all in the church.

 United Methodists first adopted an official ritual for Ash Wednesday that involves the use of ashes in the 1992 Book of Worship.
-Prior to that time, we either had no official service at all for this day (through 1964) or we had an “ashless” Ash Wednesday Service (1965 Book of Worship).
+Prior to that time, Methodists either had no official service at all for this day (through 1964) or an “ashless” Ash Wednesday Service (1965 Book of Worship).

 In many churches the ashes are made by burning the palms from the previous year's Palm Sunday.

 As the ashes are placed on the forehead, words such as these are spoken: "Remember that you are dust and to dust you shall return," recalling God's words to Adam in Genesis 3:19, or “Repent, and believe the gospel” recalling the message of both John the Baptist and Jesus (Mark 1:15).